 There’s no cookie-cutter formula for being an adopted child, for being an adult who was adopted.
 That’s also true for being a surrendering parent/family, or for being an adopting parent/family.

 There’s also no cookie-cutter formula for searching.
 One of my “new” cousins was given up for adoption and found our shared family 24 years before I did.
-Those were the days before DNA when all she had to go on was grit, cold calls and a contact script.
+Those were the days before DNA when all she had to go on was grit, creative thinking, a contact script and a firm, if sweaty, grip on a telephone receiver.
 Later, she also found the son she’d surrendered for adoption.
 She and he, and his mother all maintain close ties.